Sharing the Floor: Some Strategies for Effective Group Facilitation

 8. Post an Unfinished Business List

 Post a sheet of newsprint on which to list people’s questions and concerns that cannot be addressed in the program without derailing the schedule or focus of the group.
 As people go off on tangents that are important to them, but not germane to the task at hand, interrupt politely, affirm that their issue deserves attention, explain that we cannot address it now, write it on the newsprint and promise to return to it.
-Be sure to return to it at the time you have set aside (end of session, end of program, whenever).
+Be sure to return to it at the time you have set aside.

 Some people are quick to speak up; others need time for reflection.
 Some are comfortable competing for the floor; others are not and will not.
-The result is that a few people consistently speak first, more often and at greater length.
-But only if the discussion mode is “survival of the fittest,” (that is, most verbally aggressive).
-Below are some techniques to equalize opportunities to speak:
+Here are some techniques to equalize opportunities to speak:

 Around the Circle.
-Suggest that the group go around the circle with each person speaking briefly to the topic who wishes to do so.
-Start with someone who does not dominate.
+Go around the circle with each person who wishes to do so speaking briefly to the topic, starting with someone who has not previously spoken at length.

 Raising Hands.
-Ask the group to agree that they will raise their hands when they wish to speak, and that everyone will refrain from interrupting when someone else has the floor.
+Ask the group to agree that they will raise their hands when they wish to speak, refraining from interrupting when someone else has the floor.
 The facilitator makes a note of the order in which people raise their hands and periodically indicates who will have the floor next.
 For example, “Mary, John, Bill, then Cathy.”
 If this system seems “juvenile” or controlling, try it.
 It is actually very fair, inclusive, efficient, and relaxing because people can turn their attention to speaking and listening with respect rather than competing for the floor and trying to hold it against the threat of interruptions.
 A word of caution: it is important that the facilitator facilitate, and not take advantage of the process.
-If the facilitator wishes to participate in the discussion, he/she must symbolically raise a hand and add him/herself to the list.
+A facilitator who wishes to participate in the discussion, must symbolically raise a hand and add themselves to the list.

 Ask that people who have not yet spoken go next.
 Remember, this is an invitation; it should not feel coercive or put anyone on the spot.

 Body language.
 Watch for body language indicating that someone wants to speak, but is hesitant to compete for the floor.
-Call on her/him in an encouraging way.
+Call on them in an encouraging way.